 You will need to write an advert that is clear, appealing, relevant and concise.
 Which having taken the time to decide what you want should be relatively straight forward.
 You will then need to make time to review the applicants, interview and control the offer management process.
 All relevant CVs should be responded to courteously and banked in case of future requirements.

-Using social media, our own networks, asking for referrals from colleagues and business partners are all powerful recruitment tools, arguably ones that should be used on an ongoing basis.
+Using social media, our own networks, asking for referrals from colleagues (read Introducing An Employee Referral Scheme) and business partners are all powerful recruitment tools, arguably ones that should be used on an ongoing basis.
 They are recruitment methods that rather than money need time, commitment and an eye on the long term goal.
 Whether you are a small or large business using networks such as Twitter, Facebook and LinkedIn should become part of your recruitment strategy, as they have a huge and diverse membership base.

-Using LinkedIn as an example as it suitable for all size of business; by developing a personal network and joining relevant industry groups you will be in a position to join pertinent discussions, advertise jobs, search and approach individuals directly.
+Advertising on LinkedIn as an example, is suitable for all size of business; by developing a personal network and joining relevant industry groups you will be in a position to join pertinent discussions, advertise jobs, search and approach individuals directly.
 Who doesn’t like a direct approach from a company who likes what they do?

 Recruitment agencies will save you time but are a more expensive way to recruit.
 It will, however be money well spent if they find you the right candidate who will help you achieve your business goals.
 A specialist agency will take the time to understand you, your needs and will screen potential candidates only sending you suitable individuals who want your job.
 They will source candidates from existing databases, job advertising, and if savvy, referrals and LinkedIn.
 They will then arrange all interviews, gain feedback and hold your hand through offer management.